Becky Nicolaides

 How Diversity Remade Suburban Life in Los Angeles after 1945

-Becky’s events and projects
+Becky’s projects and events

 EU Erasmus+ Transnational Suburbanism, with Andy Wiese in Essen, Germany